 An introduction to the history, core concepts, application, and future of nursing informatics for the profession of nursing.
 Prerequisite: NURS360.

-NURS420E • Cultural Diversity in Healthcare 3 credits (NURP)
+NURS421E • Cultural Diversity in Healthcare

 A focus on the culture and its impact on the health/illness state and nursing care.
-Prerequisites: NURS360, NURS403, NURS410, NURS430.
+Prerequisites: NURS360, NURS404, NURS410, NURS430.

 NURS430 • Research and Evidence-Based Practice 4 credits (NURP)